Every Thursday, from 09/14/2023 to 05/30/2024, 9:00 AM - 10:00 AM

-Top row: Steve Pheneger-Chairperson, Ralph Tellefsen, Lauri Pickett (not pictured)
+Top row: Mark Gregory, Ralph Tellefsen, Lauri Pickett

-Middle row: Jon Haakenson, John Oldfield-Senior Director of Finance & Administration & (Ex-officio), Josh Thurston-NHCA Principal (Ex-officio) (not pictured)
+Middle row: Paul Gramith, John Oldfield-Senior Director of Finance & Administration & (Ex-officio), Josh Thurston-NHCA Principal (Ex-officio)

-The administrative body of North Heights Christian Academy consists of the NHLC Senior Pastor and the NHLC Senior Director of Finance and Administration, the board, and the Principal, The board reports to the senior pastor, who reports to the Council of Elders The principal reports to the Senior Pastor and the Senior Director of Finance and Administration.
+The administrative body of North Heights Christian Academy consists of the North Heights senior pastor and the North Heights senior director of finance and administration, the board, and the principal.
+The board reports to the senior pastor, who reports to the Council of Elders The principal reports to the senior pastor and the senior director of finance and administration.

 The principal is charged with implementing the curriculum, supervision and direction of the staff, and overseeing the day-to-day affairs of the school programs and curriculum.

-In the Principal’s absence the Sr. Pastor or his designee is responsible for supervising and directing NHCA.
-The Principal also implements school programs and curriculum.
+In the principal’s absence the senior pastor or his designee is responsible for supervising and directing NHCA.
+The principal also implements school programs and curriculum.

 At the first scheduled meeting of each school year, the board members shall elect a chairperson, vice chairperson, and a secretary.
 These officers have the following responsibilities: